Eventual nonsensitivity and tame dynamical systems: Sensitivity and fragmentability of families

 \subsection{More properties of fragmented families}

 Here we demonstrate a general principle: the fragmentability of a family of continuous maps defined on a compact space is ``countably-determined".
-The following theorem is inspired by a result of Namioka \cite[Theorem 3.4]{N}.
+The following theorem is inspired by results of Namioka and it can be deduced after some reformulations from \cite[Theorems 3.4 and 3.6]{N}.
+See also \cite[Theorem 2.1]{CNO}.

 \begin{thm} Let $F=\{f_i: X \to Y\}_{i \in I}$ be a bounded family of \textbf{continuous} maps from a compact (not necessarily metrizable) space $(X,\tau)$ into a pseudometric space $(Y,d)$.
 The following conditions are equivalent: \ben \item $F$ is a fragmented family of functions on $X$. \item Every \emph{countable} subfamily $K$ of $F$ is fragmented. \item For every countable subfamily $K$ of $F$ the pseudometric space $(X,\rho_{K,d})$ is separable, where